openstack-charmers/bot-control/config/charm-single/README.md

 Those configurations reside here, where deemed necessary on a per-charm basis.
 Some config data may be specific to the UOSCI lab, but can be modified to fit other systems.

 ## Files
-   - One yaml file per charm name in the `bot-control/config/charm-single/` directory.
+   - One yaml file per charm name, applies to all series/releases:
+       - `bot-control/config/charm-single/odl-controller.yaml`
+   - Optionally, the charm-single test will consume a series/release-based file name (with priority) if it exists, such as:
+       - `bot-control/config/charm-single/odl-controller-xenial.yaml`
    - Config files should only exist for charms where config overrides are necessary in the context of the charm-single test.
    - If no config file exists for a charm, the charm-single test deploys the charm purely with the default configuration values as defined in its config.yaml.